 TSP is a particular problem in the set of combinatorial optimization problems.
-Other combinatorial optimization problems include the dynamic Job-Shop Problem, where the amount of jobs done in a factory must be maximized while machines are either active or down for maintenance, and the Quadratic Assignment Problem, where factory locations must be optimized to minimize the transportation of goods between factories.
+Other combinatorial optimization problems include the dynamic Job-Shop Problem and the Quadratic Assignment Problem.
+ACO excels over Genetic Algorithms, Simulated Annealing, and Tabu Search for dynamic situations since it can run continuously.